Manabu-GT/grunt-auto-install/README.md

 The option to run npm/bower install with --production flag so that npm/bower will not install modules listed in devDependencies.

+#### disableNpm
+Type: `Boolean`
+Default value: `false`

+The option to disable `npm install` so that it will not run even if there is a package.json file present.

+#### disableBower
+Type: `Boolean`
+Default value: `false`

+he option to disable `bower install` so that it will not run even if there is a bower.json file present.

+#### npm
+Type: `Boolean` `String`
+Default value: `true`

+Set to `false` to turn off `npm install` so that it will not run even if there is a `package.json` file present.
+If a `String` is specified, it is passed as an install option flags to `npm install`.
+For example, `--production` flag could be used not to install modules listed in devDependencies.

+#### bower
+Type: `Boolean` `String`
+Default value: `true`

+Set to `false` to turn off `bower install` so that it will not run even if there is a `bower.json` file present.
+If a `String` is specified, it is passed as an install option flags to `bower install`.
+For example, `--production` flag could be used not to install modules listed in devDependencies and `--allow-root` flag could be used so all is done using a root user.

 ### Usage Examples

 #### Default Options